Assessing the impact of companies at such a granular level with quantifiable outcomes allows the team to achieve two important objectives:

 - 33.4k MWH of clean energy generated

 - 1.1k tonnes of waste was recycled plus a further 201 tonnes through recycling programs in operations

 - Financial access was given to 4.7k people

 - 153k patients were treated and 7k lives were extended

 - 2.5 hectares of forest were protected

 These will be updated once 2020 company data is available.

-Ingrid Kukuljan, Head of Impact and Sustainable Investing, at the international business of Federated Hermes, said “After looking at the tools available in the market to analyse impact data, we did not believe that any one provider had the depth of understanding and granularity we required at a company level.
+Ingrid Kukuljan, Head of Impact and Sustainable Investing, at the international business of Federated Hermes, said “After looking at the tools available in the market to analyse impact data, we did not believe that any one provider could help with the depth of understanding and granularity we required at a company level.
 It is imperative that all investee companies generate a positive impact that can be measured quantitatively, as well as qualitatively.
-We have put a significant amount of time and resource into producing the database and it has yielded extremely valuable results.
+With support from data provider Net Purpose, we have put a significant amount of time and resource into producing the database and it has yielded extremely valuable results.
 Not only can we clearly demonstrate to clients the real impact of our investments, but also use it as a framework to assess companies on our watchlist.”